MeanyLodge/History/Run/Lane.md

 <img src="/img/2013-Bare-Lane-at-New-Year.jpeg" alt="A sad non-snowy Lane on Dec 31, 2013">

+#### 2022

+Twenty twenty two brought the best snow year in recent memory.
+All of holiday week was in the teens with a range of 5-21°F. Day after day we received fresh dumps of delightful powdery snow, sometimes closing the pass, frequently knocking out our power.
+On January 3rd, WSDOT announced 236", the highest snowfall in 20 years.
+The unusual cold and heavy snowfall kept the snow clung to the trees, causing just shy of 60 to fall across the roads leading into Meany.
+Pass closures prevented many arrivals.
+A dozen days at Meany were running on generator power.
+April dropped another 10' of late-season snow, (totaling 444" for the year) resulting in the Lane being snow covered until the first week of June.<sup>[ms][]</sup>

 [hr]: /History/Reports "Meany History Reports, by Idona Kellogg"
 [hw]: /History/Walt "Meany History, by Walt Little"
 [ma35]: /Mountaineer-Annual#1935
 [ma40]: /Mountaineer-Annual#1940
 [ma56]: /Mountaineer-Annual#1956
+[ms]: /Person/Matt-Simerson
 [n9]: /Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"
 [nw]: /Names-Walt "Meany Names by Walter Little, 1984"